sy2002/QNICE-FPGA/doc/README.md

 Specifics of the MEGA65 hardware
 --------------------------------

+### SD Card

+The MEGA65 features two SD card slots: One at the rear side of the case and one at the bottom of the case under a cover.

+Currently, QNICE-FPGA only supports the one at the bottom under the cover.

 ### Installing the QNICE core on MEGA65

 1. Copy the [QNICE @ MEGA65 core](../dist_kit/@TODO) onto a FAT32 formatted